Historic Angling Enterprises

 First, please be aware that the prices for all of our products are subject to change without notice.
 We will immediately make any change in pricing on this site.
 We will honor pricing on pending orders, but not otherwise.

 Be sure to include shipping costs as described below.
-Make all checks payable to Paul W. Jones, and mail to Paul W. Jones, Historic Angling Enterprises, 404 South Price Street, Troup, Texas 75789.
+Make all checks payable to Paul W. Jones, and mail to Paul W. Jones, Historic Angling, 404 South Price Street, Troup, Texas 75789.
 All prices subject to change without notice.
 We do accept Paypal!
 For Paypal payments, use our e-mail address of firstname.lastname@example.org .

-Shipping costs: All goods are mailed using U.S. Priority Mail, Signature Required.
-Minimum fee, due with order, is $5.00.
+Shipping costs: All goods are mailed using U.S. Priority Mail., Minimum fee, due with order, is $9.00.
 If shipping charges exceed that sum, the balance will be billed to the customer.

 We will gladly refund your purchase price, excluding shipping charges, if you are not satisfied with any product, provided, however, that you return the product(s) to me within 5 business days of delivery to you, post-paid, in the same undamaged condition as when it/they left my shop.
 If you prefer a replacement instead of a refund, it is your choice.
 Always include your day and evening telephone numbers, and if available, an e-mail address.

 Thank you for your consideration of our products.
-If you have any questions or comments, please write to our post office box, send an e-mail to email@example.com, or call (903 594-8844).
+If you have any questions or comments, please write or call me at 903 594-8844.